openai/chatkit-python/docs/guides/add-annotations.md

 ## Annotating with custom entities

-Inline annotations are not yet supported for entity sources, but you can still attach `EntitySource` items as annotations so they appear in the Sources list below the message.
+You can attach `EntitySource` items as annotations to show entity references inline in assistant text and in the **Sources** list below the message.

+Entity annotations support a few UI-focused fields:

+- `icon`: Controls the icon shown for the entity in the default inline/hover UI.
+- `label`: Customizes what's shown in the default entity hover header (when you are not rendering a custom preview).
+- `inline_label`: Shows a label inline instead of an icon.
+- `interactive=True`: Wires the annotation to client-side callbacks (`ChatKitOptions.entities.onClick` and `ChatKitOptions.entities.onRequestPreview`).

 ```python
 from datetime import datetime